chrishokamp/qe_sequence_labeling/README.md

 ##### Learning BPE segmentation
 We use a large dataset to learn the BPE segmentation jointly for the  language pair.

+IMPORTANT: the WMT QE task generates tags based upon case-insensitive TER alignment, therefore all data should be lowercased if your goal is to get the best performance on the WMT tasks.

 ```
 export SUBWORD_NMT=/home/chris/projects/subword_nmt